BarryCarlyon/twitch_misc/eventsub/handlers/nodejs/README.md

 - Open `config_sample.json` in a text editor
 - Change the 8000 to whatever port you want, or leave it be
-- Change the `""` of `hub_secret` to whatever you want. it's suggested to keep it between a-z (any case) and 0-9.
+- Change the `""` of `HUB_SECRET` to whatever you want. it's suggested to keep it between a-z (any case) and 0-9.
 Just for ease of use
 - Save your modified file as `config.json`

 ## Running the example